KauzClay/docs-tap/bitnami-services/tutorials/working-with-bitnami-services.hbs.md

     You can also see that it is not required to pass this parameter when creating a claim for the class, in which case the default value of `1` is used.

-### <a id="claiming"></a> Step 2: Claim services
+### <a id="claiming"></a> Step 2: Claim a service

-In this example, you have an application workload that requires a PostgreSQL database to function correctly.
+In this example you have an application workload that requires a PostgreSQL database to function correctly.
-You can claim the PostgreSQL Bitnami Service to obtain such a database.
+You can claim the PostgreSQL Bitnami service to obtain such a database.

+To claim a PostgreSQL service:

 1. Create the namespace `dev-team-1` by running: